Solicitors in Westminster, London

 Commercial Leases and Covid-19: Risks and Opportunities for Landlords and Tenants

-Many of our landlord and tenant clients have already opened this dialogue and have agreed rent concessions – be that suspensions or deferrals up to and beyond 30 September 2020.
-In the absence of any agreement, rent remains payable; and we expect that many tenants will be unable to meet their obligations to pay rent.
+Many of our landlord and tenant clients opened this dialogue last year and agreed rent concessions – be that suspensions or deferrals up to and beyond 31 March 2021, but these should now be revisited and the arrangements formally extended if necessary.
+In the absence of any agreement, rent remains payable.

 Our conversations with landlord clients suggest that most want to assist viable businesses with an eye to receiving a reliable rental income in the future.
 However, there are also those looking at this as a strategic opportunity to bring leases to an end early, especially where another tenant is ready to take the premises or where taking back the property provides an opportunity for development or sale of a building.